 Supported by the power of artificial intelligence, digital twins can be deployed for preventive healthcare and other medical use cases.

 Would you be more comfortable about an upcoming medical procedure if the surgical team first did dry runs on a close-matching virtual copy of your body?
-That’s the possibility of using digital twins to help reshape the way procedures are conducted, along with many other aspects of healthcare.
+That’s the promise of using digital twins to help reshape the way surgical procedures are conducted, along with many other aspects of healthcare.

 Let’s start with the heart of the matter.
 In a recent article in Time, Peter Coveney and Roger Highfield, authors of Virtual You: How Building Your Digital Twin Will Revolutionize Medicine and Change Your Life, describe the rise of medical digital twins that enable doctors to take a close look at digital twins of patients’ hearts to appropriate and tested therapies can be applied.
 One of the most robust systems, a Barcelona-based supercomputer called Mare Nostrum, supports a virtual copy of a patient’s real heart. compete with “100 million patches of simulated cells.”
 The digital twin heart “tests treatments, from drugs to implants.”
 Similar efforts at digital twin hearts are underway across the world.